Depending on your needs you can use CyVerse UK in many different ways.

 (*)In the next future all applications will be DE apps, and you won’t need to worry about any of the above.
 Jobs will run in the most favourable location to you and your data will be stored in your preferred storage.
 It will also be easier for our users to share create new applications and share them with the whole community.

-May you require additional computational power or a full environment for development and analyses we can provide you with a custom Virtual Machine hosted in our private cloud.
+If you require additional computational power or a full Linux environment for development and analyses we can provide you with a custom Virtual Machine hosted in our private cloud.

-Please get in touch to discuss your requirements and what kind of support/capacity you need.
+Please contact us to discuss your requirements and what kind of support/capacity you need.

-We are working on a full federation of our Data Store with the US one.
-In the meanwhile you can store your data in our Data Store anyway.
+We are working on a full federation of our UK Data Store with the Data Store in the US.
+In the meantime you can store your data in our UK Data Store to give you geographical advantages with respect to access speed, and if you have any legal requirements that dictate your data has to remain within the UK/EU jurisdiction.

 icommands (see some instructions on how to set it up.
-The settings in the docs point you to the US, but you can get in touch and we’ll help you changing them to point to the UK. iRODS allows us to have a full integration between the systems (together with providing fast and reliable data transfer and accessibility across the zones), so you’ll be able to manage your data through the Discovery Environment.
+The settings in the docs point you to the US, but you can get in touch and we’ll help you changing them to point to the UK. iRODS allows us to have a full integration between the systems (together with providing fast and reliable data transfer and accessibility across the zones), so you’ll be able to see and use your data in the Discovery Environment in the same way no matter if it is housed in the UK or the US.

-We have a newly born Data Commons collection at
+Finally, we have a new Data Commons collection at

 If this page didn’t answer your question, or you require something different feel free to email us, we may be able to help you somehow else!